datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR06-Plotting-Time-Series-Rasters-in-R.md

 the `rasterVis` library</a>

 The syntax for the `levelplot` function is similar to that for the `plot` function.
-We use main="" to add a title to the entire plot series.
+We use `main="TITLE"` to add a title to the entire plot series.

     #create a `levelplot` plot